-I'm a Humanitarian: In the Sherlock parody, Sherlock sees a dab of ketchup on Watson's mouth, a half-eaten burger, and a bottle of ketchup.
+- I'm a Humanitarian: In the Sherlock parody, Sherlock sees a dab of ketchup on Watson's mouth, a half-eaten burger, and a bottle of ketchup.
 What does he assume?
 Watson killed and cooked someone into that burger.

-YGS #88's final comment inexplicably has this:
+- YGS #88's final comment has this, lampshaded by Jack:

 Jack: "It's pretty bad that people wait an entire year before bringing something special back up.
 I'm not only talking about 9/11 but also Mother's Day, Father's Day, Valentines day...
 You have 365 days to tell your parents you love them.
 You have 365 days to tell your significant other you love them and appreciate them.
 And you all have 365 days to remember 9/11...
 So why do you only choose one day out of the year to remember?
 I'm sorry but it seems to me that some people use it as an excuse to be more racist than normal."
 Where did that come from?!